‘One Piece’ Episode 922 Spoilers, Recap: Orochi’s True Form And Connection With World Government Revealed!

 The latest episode of One Piece, which is titled “A Tale of Chivalry!
-Zoro and Tonoyasu’s Little Trip!,” featured several interesting scenes, including the conversation between the shogun of the Land of Wano, Kurozumi Orochi, and the representatives from the World Government.
+Zoro and Tonoyasu’s Little Trip!” featured several interesting scenes, including the conversation between the shogun of the Land of Wano, Kurozumi Orochi, and the representatives from the World Government.
 One Piece Episode 922 also gave a hint regarding Shogun Orochi’s devil fruit.

-In One Piece Episode 922, the representatives of the World Government, Cipher Pol Aigis Zero, were seen having a meeting with Shogun Orochi.
-Though the Land of Wano is yet to open its borders to the world, it turned out to be a major exporter of weapons.
-As Shogun Orochi noted, the World Government also didn’t really want to open the borders of the Land of Wano since it is the place where they secretly buy weapons to fight pirates.
+In One Piece Episode 922, the representatives of the World Government, Cipher Pol Aigis Zero, were having a meeting with Shogun Orochi.
+Though the Land of Wano is yet to open its borders to the world, it is a major exporter of weapons.
+As Shogun Orochi noted, the World Government doesn’t really want to open the borders of the Land of Wano since it is the place where they secretly buy weapons to fight pirates.

 Before he suffered a massive defeat from the hands of Straw Hat Pirates captain Monkey D. Luffy at Dressrosa, Shogun Orochi revealed that former Warlord Donquixote Doflamingo was serving as the middleman in the weapon transactions between the Land of Wano and the World Government.
 Now that Doflamingo is in Impel Down, the World Government has no choice but to directly engage in a negotiation with the Land of Wano.

-However, based on their conversation in One Piece Episode 922, their first direct weapon transaction with the Land of Wano won’t be going to be smooth.
+However, based on their conversation in One Piece Episode 922, their first direct weapon transaction with the Land of Wano won’t be smooth.
 Shogun Orochi blatantly told them that they are planning to take an “unfair advantage” of the situation.
-Though the representatives of the World Government anticipated such a thing to happen, they still think that Shogun Orochi’s demands are unreasonable.
+Though the representatives of the World Government anticipated this, they still think that Shogun Orochi’s demands are unreasonable.

-Shogun Orochi doesn’t seem to have any intention of lowering his demands, saying that the Land of Wano didn’t really need the help of the World Government since they are self-sufficient.
-As of now, all they wanted is a greater power that is why they are demanding a warship in exchange for weapons.
+Shogun Orochi doesn’t seem willing to lower his demands, saying that the Land of Wano didn’t really need the help of the World Government since they are self-sufficient.
+As of now, all they want is greater power and that is why they are demanding a warship in exchange for weapons.
 Shogun Orochi said that the next time they enter another negotiation, they would be asking for Dr. Vegapunk.

 You either love it or don't. #ValentinesDay pic.twitter.com/om9Cyd3jdo